goharbor/website/content/cli-docs/cli-encryption/_index.md

 # Harbor CLI Encryption Guide

 This document provides an overview of how Harbor CLI encrypts sensitive data and offers recommendations for different runtime environments.
+While the Harbor CLI configuration file manages your credentials, passwords themselves are never stored in plain text.
+Instead, they are secured using the AES-GCM encryption described below.
+For details on how to configure and manage these credentials, please refer to the [Harbor CLI Config Management documentation](../cli-config).

 ## Overview of Encryption
 Harbor CLI secures credentials using AES-GCM encryption.
 An encryption key is automatically generated and stored in one of several keyring backends, depending on your environment: